CodeYourFuture/scot-graduation-project/README.md

 The API is implemented using [Express](https://expressjs.com/) framework.
 We have added some extra functionality, such as a simple authentication solution.

-- `db` folder contains the script to run to create the database, the schema and seed it with sample data.
-Whenever you want to add a new database table or change an existing, you will likely change it in `db/recreate-schema.sql`.
+- `db` folder contains the script to create the database and to seed it with sample data
+    - Your actual database schema will go in `server/db/recreate-schema.sql`
+    - and you can add sample test data in `server/db/populate-db.sql`
+    - run `npm run recreate-db:local` - you'll need to do this anytime you change any of the above files!

 - `services` folder contain `database` services.
 These are modules to manipulate a certain entity in the database.
 For example, if you have a table called `documents`, you might add a module `services/database/documents` that will expose methods like `addDocument, getDocumentById` and implement an `SQL` statement to perform the required functionality.